turbot/steampipe-plugin-aws/docs/tables/aws_codedeploy_deployment_group.md

   compute_platform;
 ```

-### List the last successful deployment of a deployment group
+### List the last successful deployment for each deployment group

 ```sql
 select
   arn,